 - Keep working hard.
 Get ahead of the competition!

-- Before you start sending out applications, get a free CV Feedback Session with me.
-I’ll personally take a look at your CV and give you some advice.
+- Before you start sending out applications, get a free CV Feedback Session with us.
+We’ll take an in-depth look at your CV, show you its strengths and weaknesses, and give you advice on how to improve it.
 It’s really important to get your CV right – it’s you, in a nutshell.

-I hope you found this fresh graduate resume sample useful.
+I hope you’ve found this fresh graduate resume sample useful.
 All the best in your job search!

 More Useful Links